atomisthq/docs/docs/developer/set-goals.md

 ## Dependencies

-You can specify ordering, if some goals should wait for others to succeed.
+You can specify ordering if some goals should wait for others to succeed.
 Here, we don't want to start the build until after Autofixes have completed.
 If the autofixes do anything, they'll make a new commit, and we don't bother building this one.

 ```typescript